alistair-graham/Rubiks-Cube/README.md

 <img width="317" alt="Screenshot 2023-02-14 at 00 07 38" src="https://user-images.githubusercontent.com/124267255/218603195-ba1795f6-f5e8-4c13-a167-49c74ada10a4.png">

 ## Future work (given more time)
 - I would like to use a state management tool such as Redux.
-It would have reduced the usage of props and would have made it more easily testable.
-- More tests.
-I have only written one test which is to show that I know how to write them.
+- Testing.
+I have only written one test which is to only represent that I know how to write them.
 - Keyboard interactions.
 - A nicer UI for the buttons.
 I didn't put much effort into their appearance due to time constraints.
-- Animations
+- Animations.
-- Randomiser button
+- Randomiser button.
-- Celebration when it's completed
+- Celebration when the cube is completed.
-- ...Much more
+- Much more...

 ## How to run locally
 - Clone the repository locally.